Bobbi Brown: Other product lines

 Brown has a collection of fragrances and a collaboration with In 2013 Safilo Group S.p.A. for an eyewear collection.
 She is a creative consultant at Lord & Taylor.

+Other activities

 Evolution 18

 In 2019, she founded Evolution_18, a “lifestyle-inspired wellness line”.
 The products she developed for the line included supplements, collagen, and effervescent tablets, and were sold at outlets including Walmart.

 The George Hotel

 In 2015, Brown and her husband acquired a historic inn located in Montclair, New Jersey, which was built as a private residence in 1902.
 It became the Georgian Inn in the 1940s, and after they purchased it, they renovated the property and renamed it the George Hotel.
 The hotel was opened in 2018 and has 32 guest rooms.

 18 Label

 Brown cofounded 18 Label, a film and television studio based in New Jersey.
 Networks that have filmed in the studio include CNBC, BSTV, and the Food Network.
 The studio is housed in The Annex (also cofounded by Brown), an 11,000 square foot studio and event center.

 Brown has appeared on Food Network series, including The Kitchen.